-A sophisticated formula parser offers the possibility to combine simulation results in multiple ways to derive user defined results.
+A sophisticated formula parser offers the possibility to combine simulation results in multiple ways to derive user defined results and to define penalty functions for constraint optimization.

 SAM can also animate the mechanism motion..
 As a further aid for the designer the path and velocity hodograph of any number of moving points can be plotted.
 Also, a complete project documentation (ASCII-format) can be automatically generated.